thatlastpringle/CLOSED/README.md

 # Xriclient
-Xri is a minecraft windows 10 hack client made in c++ or c# I don't know yet.
+Xri is a minecraft windows 10 hack client made in c#.

 # Devs
 Thatlastpringle